 In the air, aluminum will form a dense oxide protective film on the surface to make it resistant to corrosion, so it is often used to make medical devices, chemical reactors, refrigeration equipment, petroleum refining equipment, oil and gas pipelines, etc.

 Thermite is often used for smelting refractory metals and welding rails.
-Aluminium is also used as a deoxidizer in steelmaking.
-Aluminum powder, graphite, titanium dioxide (or other high melting point metal oxides) are uniformly mixed at a certain ratio, coated on the metal, and calcined at high temperature to make high-temperature resistant cermets, which have important applications in rocket and missile technology.
+Aluminum is also used as a deoxidizer in steelmaking.
+Aluminum powder, graphite, titanium dioxide (or other high melting point metal oxides) are uniformly mixed at a certain ratio, coated on the metal, and calcined at high temperatures to make high-temperature resistant cermets, which have important applications in rocket and missile technology.

 Aluminum powder has a silvery-white luster (generally, the color of the metal in powder is mostly black).
 It is commonly used as a coating, commonly known as silver powder and silver paint to protect iron products from corrosion.

 At low temperatures, the strength of aluminum increases without becoming brittle, so it is ideal for low-temperature device materials, such as refrigerators, freezers, Antarctic snow vehicles, and hydrogen oxide production devices.

 The aluminum plate also has good light reflection performance.
 It reflects ultraviolet light more strongly than silver.
 The purer the aluminum, the better its reflection ability.
 Therefore, it is often used to make high-quality mirrors, such as solar stove mirrors.

 Aluminum has good sound absorption performance, so broadcast rooms, modern large building interior ceilings, etc. also use aluminum.
 In many homes, aluminum windows and doors are used for this purpose.